 While the above is a shortened list of your rights under the FDCPA, you can sue for damages if a debt collector has violated your rights.
 You can read the law in its entirety on the Federal Trade Commission’s website.

-Take Action Against Unfair Debt Collection
+Take Action Against Unfair Student Loan Debt Collection

 Request validation on the declared debt immediately.
 A validation check will help ensure that the person contacting you is a legitimate debt collector and will verify the amount you owe and to whom.
 The collection agency cannot contact you during the validation period, either.

 Once you receive a validation check, you can request that the debt collector stop contacting you.
 This won’t make your debt go away, but it will stop the contact.
 The request has to be in writing and sent within 30 days of the initial contact from the debt collector.
 Be sure to make a copy for your personal records, send by certified mail and obtain a receipt from the post office.
 After this, the collection agency shouldn’t contact you further, except to confirm that it received your letter.
-Find the contact information and mailing address for your collection agency here.

-Owing a debt is not a crime, but abusive debt collectors will make you feel like it is.
+Owing a student loan debt is not a crime, but abusive debt collectors will make you feel like it is.
 You have the right to sue collection agencies if your rights are violated, and you must file within one year from the date your rights were violated.
 If you continue to experience harassment and abuse from debt collectors after following the steps above, fill out a free case review form.
 The consumer protection lawyers at Francis Mailman Soumilas, P.C. are ready to help you fight.
 Call us today at 1-877-735-8600.